jhlywa/chess.js/README.md

 ## TODO

-- Standardize testing framework.
-The current testing framework is homegrown and is getting difficult to maintain.
-I'm interested in a framework that can be run from both the browser and command line (via node.js).
 - Add AI (basic alpha-beta search w/ primitive position evaluation).
 The AI should probably be internal to the underlying Chess() object to take full advantage of 0x88 move generation.